 In treatment of traumatised clients Herman (1992, p.
 155) proposes a three-stage model; establishment of safety, remembrance and mourning, and reconnection with ordinary life.
 She stresses the importance of a therapeutic relationship that validates, empowers, supports and encourages the client (p.
 133).
-She notes that trauma memories are frozen and fragmented and remembrance requires the reassembly of the components into “an organised, detailed, verbal account, orientated in time and historical context” (p.
+She notes that trauma memories are frozen and fragmented, and remembrance requires the reassembly of the components into “an organised, detailed, verbal account, orientated in time and historical context” (p.
 177), including imagery, bodily sensation and meaning.
 The goal is the integration of the fragmented experience and “constructing a new interpretation that affirms the dignity and value of the survivor” (p.
-179) but cautions that both therapist and client need a tolerance for uncertainty.
+179), but Herman cautions that both therapist and client need a tolerance for uncertainty.
 She also warns that “resolution of the trauma is never final; recovery is never complete.
 The impact of a traumatic event continues to reverberate throughout the survivor’s lifecycle” (p.
 211).

 Van der Kolk (1996) argues that overwhelming experiences can lead to a split in consciousness.
 This can result in complex adaptive responses with a cluster of associated symptoms of dissociation, physical symptoms and emotional instability.
 When trauma is experienced in childhood such responses can lead to complex characterological adaptations.
 This can include inability to identify emotional states.
-He suggests that treatment must encompass fours areas; desensitisation of traumatic memories, discriminating past triggers from present circumstance, developing self-regulation, and making intellectual sense of the traumatic events and its impact on one’s life.
+He suggests that treatment must encompass four areas; desensitisation of traumatic memories, discriminating past triggers from present circumstance, developing self-regulation, and making intellectual sense of the traumatic events and their impact on one’s life.

 Briere (1992) also notes the long term impacts of childhood trauma.
 These typically involve watchful anxiety, a preoccupation with control, and misinterpretation of interpersonal situations as threatening, as well as disruption to ability to form relationships, and difficulties with emotional regulation.
 From this perspective, treatment involves completion of interrupted developmental tasks and skills.